sstuti4/Openlane-Sky130-workshop/README.md

 Input information required by Characterization softwares are PDKs, DRC & LVS rules and spice models.
 The design steps of it involve *Circuit Design* and *Layout design* characterization.
 The software GUNA used for characterization.
 The characterization can be classified as Timing characterization, Power characterization and Noise characterization.

-**Steps involved in Characterization**
+**Characterization flow steps**

-* Model file of CMOS containing basic property defitions.
+* Model file of CMOS containing basic property definitions
 * Read extracted Spice Netlist
 * Recognize the behavior of cell
 * Read the subcircuits